What Could be Causing Your Blurry Vision in South Windsor?

 Blurry vision affects many people at some point in their lives.
 There are many possible causes, so it’s important to avoid the temptation to assume that it isn’t serious.
 Instead, you should get your eyes checked if your vision gets blurry for unknown reasons.
-Here are some of the things that may be found by an optometrist in Manchester CT:
+Here are some of the things that may be found by an optometrist in South Windsor CT:

 This is the name given to the condition that usually leads to the need for prescription eyeglasses or contact lenses.
 With it, the eye doesn’t focus light directly on the retina, but instead, puts the focal point ahead or behind it.
 When light doesn’t have the retina as its actual focal point, vision is blurry at either near or far distances.
 Prescription lenses refocus the light to hit the retina right on, thereby clearing up the blurriness.